theaholtlund/instagram-analysis/README.md

 ### Adding Data

-Before running the various scripts, please copy all contents from the folder they are in upon download as they are, with its current structure, into the `instagram_data` folder within the project directory.
+Before running the analysis scripts, please copy all contents from the download folder as they are, with its current structure, into the `instagram_data` folder within the project directory.

 ### Running the Analysis

 To utilise the script:

 1. Run the script for which you want to perform an analysis.
-2. Once the analysis is complete, you will find the output in the `analysis_outputs` directory, with a name corresponding to the area of analysis.
+2. Once the analysis is complete, the output can be found in the `analysis_outputs` directory, with a name corresponding to the area of analysis.

 ### Repository Contents